arogozhnikov/arogozhnikov.github.io/_posts/2017-04-20-machine-learning-in-science-and-industry.markdown

 <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/arogozhnikov/machine-learning-in-science-and-industry-day-1" title="Machine learning in science and industry — day 1" target="_blank">Machine learning in science and industry — day 1</a> </strong> from <strong><a target="_blank" href="https://www.slideshare.net/arogozhnikov">arogozhnikov</a></strong> </div>

 Lecture of the first day gives some introduction into problems, applications and notions of machine learning.
-Several well-known models are discussed:
+Several simple models are discussed to get an impression:

 - knn and search for neighbours
 - density estimation techniques